jxjo/PlanformCreator2/README.md

 <sup>Initial panelling of a planform having a single wing section '1' between root and tip.
 The deviation between the original contour and the trapezoidal contour, marked with yellow lines, is way to high to achieve valid results in aerodynamic calculation. </sup>

-Next, a mesh optimization can be applied based on the parameters:
+Mesh optimization can then be applied using the following parameters:

-* Minimum panel width – the number of y panels per section will be adapted to achieve a uniform panel width along span
+* Minimum panel width – The number of y-panels per section is adjusted to achieve uniform panel width along the span
-* Minimum chord deviation to planform – additional wing sections will be inserted automatically until the deviation of the section trapezoids to the original planform is below the defined threshold
+* Minimum chord deviation to planform** – Additional wing sections are inserted automatically until the deviation of the section trapezoids from the original planform falls below the defined threshold
-* Minimum chord at tip – this cuts the tip in such a way that a Re number is achieved that leads to meaningful Xfoil results.
+* Minimum chord at tip – The tip is trimmed to achieve a Reynolds number that produces meaningful Xfoil results

 ![PC2](images/panelling_steps.png "Panelling steps")

-<sup>Auto-optimized panelling to reduce deviation between original and idealized contour.
-The maximum deviation of chord is now below 2% and good enough to achieve reasonable results.</sup>
+<sup>Auto-optimized paneling reduces deviation between original and idealized contour.
+The maximum chord deviation is now below 2%, sufficient to achieve reasonable results.</sup>

-As for airfoil polar generation, panel generation is ‘lazy’: A new mesh is initialized each time the planform is changed by the user.
+Like airfoil polar generation, panel generation occurs on-demand: a new mesh is initialized whenever the planform is modified.

 #### Export to Xflr5